Picotesla Precision:

 Responds sensitively and precisely to magnetic fields

-The Q.ANT magnetic field sensor enables the measurement of magnetic fields in the range of 300 picotesla at room temperature.
+The Q.ANT magnetic field sensor enables the measurement of magnetic fields in the range of below 100 picotesla at room temperature.

 Previously, this level of sensitivity was only achieved by sensor systems under very specific environmental conditions: cooled down to absolute zero at -273 °C (or -459.4 °F) or heated up to 150 °C (or 302 °F).